Comoro River

-The Comoro River (Ribeira de Comoro or Rio Comoro, Mota Komoro) is a river in East Timor.
-It flows north into Ombai Strait, reaching the coast in the north western suburbs of the capital, Dili.
+The Comoro River (Ribeira de Comoro or Rio Comoro, Mota Komoro) is a river in Timor-Leste.
+It flows northwards into Ombai Strait, reaching the coast in the north western suburbs of the capital, Dili.
 In its lower reaches, it is the main and largest of Dili's four major rivers.

 Course

-The headwaters of the river are in East Timor's central mountains south of Dili.
-From there, the river flows northeast to the southern edge of Dili's southwestern suburbs.
-It then turns north and heads through Dili's western suburbs, initially along the border between the municipalities of Dili and Liquiçá, and then by traversing the Dom Aleixo administrative post in Dili municipality, where it passes under the Hinode Bridge and, 800 m further downstream, the CPLP Bridge.
+The headwaters of the river are in Timor-Leste's central mountains south of Dili.
+From there, the river flows northeastwards to the southern edge of Dili's southwestern suburbs.
+It then turns northwards and heads through Dili's western suburbs, initially along the border between the municipalities of Dili and Liquiçá, and then by traversing the Dom Aleixo administrative post in Dili municipality, where it passes under the Hinode Bridge and, 800 m further downstream, the CPLP Bridge.

 In its lower reaches, the river is the main and largest of Dili's four major rivers, and is very wide, with steep banks.
 It has a bed of stone and gravel, is mostly dry, and is often braided when not either dry or in flood.
 A short distance north of the CPLP Bridge, it flows into Ombai Strait; between the bridge and its mouth, it marks the border between the sucos of Madohi (to its west) and Bebonuk (to its east).

 The river mouth is flat and wide.
 When the river is flowing, the mouth commonly has multiple, shallow, tidally influenced channels with low to moderate flow.
 Immediately to the west of the mouth is Presidente Nicolau Lobato International Airport, and to its east is the Bay of Dili, of which it is the western end.
 The river mouth flows into an area containing a coral reef.

 The river abuts the eastern end of the airport runway, and the possibility of bridging the river or diverting it to facilitate an eastern extension to the runway has been raised.
 However, various proposals to construct such an extension were rejected by the government in 2019.

-During East Timor's rainy season, the river's lower reaches are prone to flooding and consequent damage to infrastructure and housing.
+During Timor-Leste's rainy season, the river's lower reaches are prone to flooding and consequent damage to infrastructure and housing.
 In general, the riverbanks are protected by concrete or gabion walls, but have deteriorated by scouring, as the channels are not properly maintained.

 The river has four tributaries.
 In order of entrance, they are as follows: